Skip to content

 Harald Sæverud.
 Foto: Jon Eriksbakken.

-With the +1 Day ticket for NOK 100, you can experience art, concerts and composers’ homes at your own pace and on your own terms.
-If you do not have time to see everything you want, you can easily add one extra day for half the price of a regular admission ticket.
+With the +1 Day ticket for NOK 100, you can enjoy art, concerts and composers’ homes on your own terms.
+If you don’t manage to see everything you wanted in one day, you can easily add an extra day for half the price of a regular admission ticket.

 The +1 Day ticket is valid on the next opening day after your original visit.